luansievers/bootstrap-next-react/README.md

 > Note Prisma doesn’t support `.env.local` syntax, it must be named `.env`

+When creating a new model, use `npx prisma generate` and `npx prisma db push`

 ## Database

 Run the following command to create a docker container with PostgreSQL